-There are several steps that everyone with PD should take for better health that may also improve depression, including getting enough sleep and getting regular exercise.
+Improving sleep and getting regular exercise may help depression.
 There are no drugs that are approved specifically for treatment of depression in PD.
 Drugs used to treat depression in the general population however, are used in patients with PD as well.
 These treatment options include selective serotonin reuptake inhibitors or SSRIs, such as sertraline and paroxetine; and selective serotonin and norepinephrine reuptake inhibitors or SSNRIs, such as venlafaxine.
-Tricyclic antidepressants such as nortriptyline and desipramine can also be used, although they cause more side effects than the other types of antidepressants and are therefore used less frequently.
+Tricyclic antidepressants such as nortriptyline and desipramine can also be used, although they cause more side effects than the other types of anti-depressants and are therefore used less frequently.
 A form of psychological counseling called cognitive behavioral therapy may also be helpful, as may attending a support group for people with PD.